Yomguithereal/mnemonist/heap.md

 title: Heap
 ---

-A `Heap` can be seen as a list that keeps the given items sorted.
+A `Heap` can be seen as a dynamic list keeping its items sorted at all time.

-While it is in fact implemented using a binary tree, this should not distract you from the purpose of this data structure: being able to process items following an arbitrary priority order in reasonable time.

 For more information about the Heap, you can head [here](https://en.wikipedia.org/wiki/Heap_(data_structure)).